Stapling Insulation: The Expert’s Advice on Technique & Tools

 Battery-Operated Cordless Staple Gun

-If you have hard wood joists you might find that the Ozito is not quite powerful enough and some people prefer to use a cordless stapler because they don’t have to deal with the cord while working under the floor.
+If you have hard wood joists you might find that the Ozito is not quite powerful enough.
+Most people prefer to use a cordless stapler.
 We used and now hire out 12V Milwaukee Staplers with Battery and chargers in the Easy Install Kit.
 (This is for Melbourne customers only as it is pickup and drop back to our office).

 Old-fashioned Metal Staple Gun